Nallenpolku 1 B

 The Tapiola Studio Building is situated in a park-like setting just beside Otsonlahti bay.
 Tapiola district is also known as a ”garden city” (for background reading, see ”Housing policy architecture and the everyday” .
 One can get from Espoo to Helsinki with metro.

 The Tapiola Guest Studio has 83 m2 in total.
 The workspace is bright and 6 meters high; windows face north to provide even lighting.
 There is a wooden floor in the studio and walls have been painted white.
-The workspace is equipped with tables and an easel, there is also a printer-scanner and some other simple basic tools.
+The workspace is equipped with tables and an easel, and some other simple basic tools.
+There is also a printer-scanner and a designer monitor.
+Besides, there are 1-2 camera stands in the studio.
 However, there is no specific production facilities.
 If needed, through partnerships, the Foundation can connect the artist to some other local organisations providing access to diverse workshops etc. The studio has an Internet connection, Wi-Fi network.
-The Guest Studio includes also a kitchen, a bathroom and a living balcony (15 m2).
+The Guest Studio includes also a kitchen, a bathroom and a living balcony / sleeping loft (15 m2).
 The live/work studio is in private use of the resident artist.
 It is suitable also for an artist couple or two artists.
 Sometimes also small artist families have been hosted in the studio; however, the staircases of the studio are not very safe for children.
 Due to the staircases, the physical environment of the studio cannot be considered barrier-free / accessible.
 There is also a sauna in the building.

-In relation to the Tapiola Guest Studio, the Foundation runs different type of residency programmes.
+In relation to the Tapiola Guest Studio, the Foundation runs different type of residency programs.
 The residencies are arranged either with partner organisations or by open calls.

 Espoo – Quebec Exchange

 The programme offers residencies for Finnish visual artists in Quebec and for Canadian artists in Tapiola Guest Studio in Espoo.
 The exchange programme is co-organised by the Finnish Artists’ Studio Foundation and Conseil des Arts et des Lettres du Québec since 1998.
 The residencies are organised annually, the working period is in general for four months.
-In 2020, the host organisations in Québec is Méduse In 2020, the other host organisation in Quebec was AXENÉO7.
+In 2021, the host organisations in Québec is Méduse In 2020, the other host organisation in Quebec was AXENÉO7.

 Espoo – Tokyo Exchange